Friday, May 18, 2007

 Musicians and some visual artists, creative types used to dealing with more fluid mediums than the written word were the first to pick the particular genius of these contemporary versions of ancient oral poetry.

-It soon became evident to me , however, that the same principles of spontaneous composition could be applied to making audio/visual poems.
-When I added that final layer, almost everyone was able to get them.
+It soon became evident to me, however, that the same principles of spontaneous composition could be applied to making Dreamstories When I added that final layer, almost everyone was able to get them.
 They had something to hold on to.

 I have won numerous prizes and awards for them as art, but they are indeed poems.
 By that I mean they produce the same ecstatic poetic moment but go about it a different way.
-It is possible to create a Dreamstory, an Audio/Visual poem, very easily on a computer.
+It is possible to create a Dreamstory very easily on a computer.
 It is no more difficult that oral or written composition.

-As an aside, as if you needed any reminding of how far our much-too-conscious, idea-driven poetry has fallen in the public estimate and how much it needs an infusion of new methodologies and a return to being, I found that the term Dreamstory came to me as a way of explaining them to a public turned off by the very mention of poetry.
+As an aside, as if you needed any reminding of how far our much-too-conscious, idea-driven poetry has fallen in the public estimate and how much it needs an infusion of new methodologies and a return to being, I found that the term Dreamstory came to me as a way of explaining them.

 Basically, the poem is created in layers, or motifs, starting with the visual layer.
 To paraphrase Castenada, each layer is created by beckoning the Muse, with a cooperating Muse first providing the visual layer which in turn is used to beckon the oral/musical layers, and finally, possibly, a written/effects layer.